Second Battle of the Jordan: Defending forces

 At this time the headquarters of the German commander in chief of the Ottoman armies in Palestine, Otto Liman von Sanders, was at Nazareth.
 The headquarters of the Ottoman Seventh and Eighth Armies remained at Nablus and Tulkarem.
 The Ottoman Fourth Army's headquarters moved forward from Amman to Es Salt after the first Transjordan attack.
 The Fourth Army headquarters was defended by three companies.

 In the hills of Moab beyond the Jordan, Ottoman forces were at least two thousand stronger than British GHQ estimated.
-Amman was held by two or three battalions, possibly the German 146th Regiment's 3/32nd, 1/58th, 1/150th Battalions. a Composite Division, a German infantry company and an Austrian artillery battery.
-To the east of the Jordan River the main Ottoman force of 5,000 held Shunet Nimrin with 1,000 defending Es Salt.
-The Ottoman VIII Corps, Fourth Army, commanded by Ali Fuad Bey defended Shunet Nimrin, comprising the 48th Division, a Composite Division (made up of a variety of known units), a German infantry company and an Austrian artillery battery.
+Amman was held by two or three battalions, possibly the German 146th Regiment's 3/32nd, 1/58th and 1/150th Battalions, a "composite division", a German infantry company, and an Austrian artillery battery.
+To the east of the Jordan River, the main Ottoman force of 5,000 held Shunet Nimrin with 1,000 defending Es Salt.
+The Ottoman VIII Corps, Fourth Army, commanded by Ali Fuad Bey, defended Shunet Nimrin, comprising the 48th Division, a Composite Division, a German infantry company and an Austrian artillery battery.

 After the first Transjordan attack on Amman, the 3rd Cavalry Division, the Caucasus Cavalry Brigade and several German infantry units which moved to the northern Jordan Valley had reinforced the Fourth Army under Jemal Pasha.
 These infantry units were based mainly on the west bank near Mafid Jozele where a pontoon bridge had been built.
 The Ottoman 24th Infantry Division, less one regiment and artillery, was also in the area and detachments patrolled the east bank to the south to maintain touch with Fourth Army patrols from Es Salt.
 Also part of their force was a Circassian Cavalry Regiment of Arab and Circassian tribesmen.

-After the attack began Liman von Sanders requested reinforcements from the commander at Damascus who was to send all available troops by rail to Daraa.
+After the attack began, Liman von Sanders requested reinforcements from the commander at Damascus who was to send all available troops by rail to Daraa.
 Two German infantry companies moving westward by rail from Daraa were ordered to de-train and join the Ottoman 24th Infantry Division.
 At Shunet Nimrin the VIII Corps held their ground while troops moved against the left flank of the Desert Mounted Corps.

 The Ottoman Seventh Army formed a new provisional combat detachment designed to counter-attack into the British flank.
 On 1 May the Ottoman troops which pushed in the 4th Light Horse Brigade's flank guard near Jisr ed Damieh, were the Ottoman 3rd Cavalry Division and part of an infantry division (probably the VIII Corps' 48th Division) part of whom continued on up the road to attack Es Salt.